Welcome to today's edition of the Rush 24-7 podcast.

 Apparently, it is just rude for Bush and Rove to not understand that they're going down in flames.

-Why, after all we've said and done to convince everybody that the Republicans are toast.
+Why, after all we've said and done to convince everybody that the Republicans are toast, how can it be that Bush and Rove don't understand it?

-Well, it the story addresses that.
+Well, the story addresses that.

-Democrats have the intensity, but Republicans have the organization.
+There's even a story here in the stack: Democrats have the intensity, but Republicans have the organization.

-Oh, they're getting scared, Folks.
+Oh, they're getting scared, folks.

 Democrats have the intensity.

-That's a lot of intensity out there, isn't it, on the part of these Democrats who have to be electronically restrained from the voting booth already, we're told.
+Average turnout, that's a lot of intensity out there, isn't it, on the part of these Democrats who have to be electronically restrained from the voting booth already, we're told.

 They're so eager to get out and vote.